W427697/Discord-/lib/instrumenter/README.md

 During normal operation, tracked functions simply call through to their original function, forwarding the return value.
 As a side-effect, they also emit a `call` event whenever they are invoked.

 Through `options`, functions can be marked "interceptable", which give them another mode of operation.
 In this "intercept" mode, the original function is _not_ invoked, instead the interceptable function returns a `Promise` which only resolves when receiving an event to do so.
 This enables step-through debugging, directly in the browser.
-A consequence of this design is that all interceptable functions must be `await`-ed, even if their original function is not asynchronous (i.e. returns a Promise).
+A consequence of this design is that all interceptable functions must be `await`-ed, even if their original function is not asynchronous (i.e. it normally does not return a Promise).

 ## API